 The ongoing professional learning (PL) of each staff member is highly valued.
 PL can take many forms including whole school staff days, subject specific in-services, meetings and conferences and a range of programs provided by CSBB.
 The School takes responsibility for planning, implementing, evaluating and tracking staff PL.
-Individual staff members take responsibility for their ongoing PL.
+Individual staff members take responsibility for their ongoing PL, which includes evaluating NESA Accredited professional development (PD) and logging Elective PD via their NESA account.
 All teachers have been involved in PL opportunities during the year related to improving student outcomes.
-The following table provides specific information relating to the focus of three of these staff development days.
+The following provides specific information relating to the focus of three of these staff development days.